 What does your office say about you?

 With a DSLR you will have the option of changing lenses to match your shooting conditions.
 A fast prime lens with a focal length of around 24 – 50mm will probably give you the best results.
-In this case, a fast lens would have an f-number of 1.4, 1.8 or 2.0.
-The lower the f-number, the faster the lens.
+In this case, a fast lens would have an f-number of 1.2, 1.4, 1.8, 2.0, or 2.8.
+The lower the f-number, the faster the lens, and the more light it will capture.
 You will also find that the lower the f-number the expensive the lens.
-For example, the Canon EF 50mm f/1.8 STM lens is about a third of the cost of the Canon EF 50mm f/1.44 USM lens.
+For example, the Canon RF 50mm f/1.2 USM lens is more than 11x the cost of the Canon RF 50mm f/1.8 STM lens.

 If you do need artificial lights a couple of